Menu

 4. Moss Stitch

 The Moss Stitch combines simplicity with subtle texture.
-Made by alternating single crochet (UK double) and chains, it creates a tightly woven, squishy fabric that’s perfect for modern, minimalist blankets.
+Made by alternating double crochet (US single) and chains, it creates a tightly woven, squishy fabric that’s perfect for modern, minimalist blankets.

 • Ideal for colour blocking or fades